Paul Gilger: Architecture

-Gilger has been a Senior Project Designer with Hedgpeth Architects in Santa Rosa, California, for over 30 years.
+Gilger was a Senior Project Designer with Hedgpeth Architects in Santa Rosa, California, for over 30 years.
+He currently owns Paul Gilger Designs, specializing in both residential and theatrical projects.

 Set design

 With Nomad Productions Scenic Studios in San Francisco, Gilger worked on concert touring sets for Madonna (1985 Like a Virgin Tour), Kenny Loggins, Crosby Stills & Nash, Carlos Santana, Alabama, Dio, and Petra, stage sets for Whoopi Goldberg and Anthony Newley (the 1983 musical Chaplin), set pieces for the Super Bowl broadcast, and numerous sets for television.
 He has designed numerous stage sets for theatre companies in Ohio and California, and from 1975 thru 1981 was the set designer and associate producer of the Miss Ohio Pageant.

 Lincoln Highway

 Gilger is the chair of the Lincoln Highway Association National Mapping Committee.
 In 2012, Gilger completed the cartography of the entire Lincoln Highway, creating the online Official Map of the Lincoln Highway, a 20-year project involving research by 25 members of the committee.
-Additionally, Gilger serves as the head tour guide for the Lincoln Highway Association.
+Additionally, Gilger serves as the head tour guide for the Association.